 Find Out More

 Data from the Michigan Adult Blood Lead Epidemiology and Surveillance (ABLES) program were used to create this dataset.
 ABLES is funded by the National Institute for Occupational Safety and Health (NIOSH).
-ABLES is a joint project of Michigan State University (MSU) College of Human Medicine's Occupational and Environmental Medicine (OEM) Division and the Michigan Department of Health and Human Services (MDHHS).
+ABLES is a joint project of the Michigan State University (MSU) College of Human Medicine’s Occupational and Environmental Medicine (OEM) Division and MDHHS.

 For more data information, visit: